 If your dog appears to be in overall good health, here are a few things you can change in an effort to ease his flatulence:

 - Change your dog's diet.
 The dog food you feed might be making him excessively gassy.
-If you are feeding a low-quality "economy" diet full of fillers and by-products, try changing to a better quality diet made with whole food ingredients.
+If you are feeding a low-quality "economy" diet full of poor quality ingredients, try changing to a better quality diet made with whole food ingredients.
 Look into feeding a natural, holistic dog food.
 You might also consider feeding a homemade diet.
-Avoid ingredients that may cause excessive gas, such as soy, dairy, peas, beans and fruit.
+Avoid ingredients that may cause excessive gas, such as soy, dairy, peas, beans, and fruit.
 You can even try a limited ingredient diet to eliminate multiple ingredients.

 - Slow down your dog's eating.
-You can feed several smaller meals throughout the day, or try placing an obstacle (like a ball or smaller bowl) inside your dog's food dish to slow him down.
-Consider trying a bowl that is designed to slow down eating, like the DogPause Bowl.
+You can feed several smaller meals throughout the day, or try placing an obstacle inside your dog's food dish to slow him down (like a tennis ball or a smaller bowl turned upside-down).
+Consider buying a bowl that is specially designed to slow down your dog's eating.

 - Try probiotics.
-While the benefits of probiotics are debated among professionals, there is certainly no harm in trying to add more of the good bacteria to your dog's GI tract.
-Be sure to use a high-quality probiotic that is suitable for dogs.
+While the benefits of probiotics are sometimes debated among professionals, most agree that they can be beneficial.
+There is certainly no harm in trying to add more of the good bacteria to your dog's GI tract.
+Be sure to use a high-quality probiotic that is suitable for dogs and proven effective.
 Ask your veterinarian for recommendations.

 When making the above changes, it is best to try one option at a time in order to determine which works best.
 If none work alone, you can try combining methods one at a time.
 Remember, if at any point your dog develops diarrhea, vomiting, loss of appetite or any other signs of illness, you should see your vet.